tinko26/ao/docs/modules/heap4ptr.md

 ---
 author: "Stefan Wagner"
-date: 2022-08-14
+date: 2022-08-04
 description: "The ao_heap4ptr.h module of the ao real-time operating system."
-draft: true
+draft: false
 permalink: /modules/heap4ptr/
 title: "ao_heap4ptr.h"
 ---

 # ao_heap4ptr.h

-This module defines [binary heaps](https://en.wikipedia.org/wiki/Binary_heap) for pointers.
+This module defines binary heaps for pointers.

-A binary heap is a special kind of [binary tree](https://en.wikipedia.org/wiki/Binary_tree) that maintains both the shape of a complete binary tree and the heap property.
-The latter implies, that a node is always less than its children, with respect to a [strict total order](https://en.wikipedia.org/wiki/Total_order).
+A binary heap is a special kind of binary tree that maintains both the shape of a complete binary tree and the heap property.
+The latter implies, that a node is always less than its children, with respect to a strict total order.

 Both insertion into and removal from heaps take logarithmic time.
-This makes them a perfect choice for implementing [priority queues](https://en.wikipedia.org/wiki/Priority_queue).
+This makes them a perfect choice for implementing priority queues.

 This module provides an array-based implementation.